Ending women's homelessness for good

-Permanent supportive housing is comfortable, safe, and affordable housing without time limits and access to on-site services.
+Permanent supportive housing (PSH) is comfortable, safe, and affordable housing without time limits.

-At DWC, each resident has access to the individualized support and services she needs not just to end her struggle with homelessness, but also to thrive in permanent housing and work toward achieving her goals.
-Once housed, residents can access a variety of on-site services including health care, education, job readiness, and community-building activities.
-Residents are also encouraged to continue working with their case managers to ensure they have the support they need to achieve long-term stability.
+Each resident has access to the individualized support and services she needs to not only exit homelessness for good, but also to thrive in her new community and work toward achieving her goals.
+Residents enjoy a variety of on-site services, including health care, education, job readiness, and community-building activities.
+They are also encouraged to continue working with their case managers to ensure they have the support they need to achieve long-term stability.